cloudflare/cloudflare-docs/products/waf/src/content/managed-rulesets/payload-logging/configure.md

 1. Click **Next**.

 1. If you generated a key pair in the browser, copy the displayed private key and **store it safely**.
-You will use this private key later to [decrypt payloads](/managed-rulesets/payload-logging/view).
+You will use this private key later to [view the decrypted payloads](/managed-rulesets/payload-logging/view).

 1. Click **Done**.